 - Wipe down the toilet seat

 - Sweep the floor

 - Take out the trash if it is overflowing

 The bathroom is ready to go.
 Now it is on to the last area!

 Tidy up the entryway.

-This is without saying right.
+This house cleaning tip might go without saying but it’s important to point out.
 It’s the first thing people see when they walk in.
 All homes are different.
 Here are the steps to tidy up the entryway:

 - Pick up clutter

 - Straighten up the shoes and coats (if you do not use or have a closet)